By Patty Huston-Holm

 “We call it eco-artistry,” he said of the art component.
 “Both Brass and Usanii are about empowerment and transforming marginalised communities.

-Due to Molho’s focus with Brass for Africa over the past three years, the Kasese effort, possible because of a Pollination Project grant, may cease at the end of 2024.
+Due to Molho’s focus with Brass for Africa over the past three years, the Kasese effort, possible because of a Pollination Project grant, has occupied less of his time but is still growing.

 Molho points to UCU’s emphasis on Christian faith, leadership and development as playing a large part in his career success.